19992018/100-days-of-code/log.md

 I also used display-flex to position the elements within the landing-page section.
 However, Mark advised me to add a class of row instead.
 And that enabled the elements within the section to still display side by side.

 It has all in all been a successful day.
 Tomorrow I polish the landing page and majorly work on the Sign Up/Sign In Page.

+## Day 2: November 20, 2023
+### Project: High School- Modal
+#### 11 to 12
+This is actually day 3.
+Sigh!
+Im indicating it as day 2 because the on actual day 2 I didn't make much progress.
+I mean I did a quite a lot towards the project but there was not much visible progress.
+I worked on the modal but using html and javascript; not bootstrap as I am supposed to.
+This should be the very last time I am making such an entry.
+All work towards this challenge must be recorded.

+So, about today...
+I worked on the modal that contains the sign in form.
+It was a bit of a challenge at first getting the modal to appear since the bootstrap documentation was not up to date with the version.
+I got to know this from stack overflow.
+Eg. "data-toggle" does not work anymore on modals; it should be "data-bs-toggle".

+Besides that little in hitch getting the modal to work, I feel that bootstrap is really convenient since the sign-in page/modal was cute and pre-made.
+I feel that once I familiarize myself with all the classes and elements Bootstrap will be really convenient to use.
+Tho I kinda miss CSS.
+I had gotten so comfortable with it.
+But still I feel Bootstrap will be an asset once I get comfortable with it.

+Im going on a break now.
+I might pick up from where Ive left after the break or do something else.
+Either way Ill write the update of what Ive been up to here.